petershin/liferay-learn/docs/liferay-cloud/latest/en/troubleshooting/reading-liferay-cloud-service-logs.md

 Jun 29 10:07:46.585 build-214 [webserver-699bf65bfb-4w8pl] [WARNING] 179/170746 (13) : api/backend2 changed its IP from 10.0.17.186 to 10.0.26.120 by DNS cache.
 ```

+Logs always appear in this format when you download them or [view them from a terminal](#accessing-logs-via-the-terminal).
+However, if you access logs [via the console](#accessing-logs-via-the-liferay-cloud-console), the structure varies because the columns of information with each log message are customizable.

 Many logs in Liferay Cloud have a label (in this example, ``[WARNING]``) that indicates that this message came from Liferay Cloud infrastructure, and not directly from the service's output.
 Logs can also have labels that come from Liferay Cloud infrastructure but are related to the service, such as ``[LIFERAY]``.
 Logs that come directly from the service's output have no label.

 Additionally, these components are always present in any log message in Liferay Cloud: